 Safety of the Campus Community is Primary

 The University’s primary concern is the safety of its campus community members.
-The use of alcohol or drugs never makes the victim at fault for sexual discrimination, harassment or misconduct; therefore, victims should not be deterred from reporting incidents of sexual misconduct out of a concern that they might be disciplined for related violations of drug, alcohol or other University policies.
+The use of alcohol or drugs never makes the victim at fault for sexual discrimination, harassment or misconduct; therefore, victims should not be deterred from reporting incidents of gender misconduct out of a concern that they might be disciplined for related violations of drug, alcohol or other University policies.
 Except in extreme circumstances, victims of sexual misconduct shall not be subject to discipline for related violations of the Student Conduct Code.

 Information Regarding Campus, Criminal and Civil Consequences of Committing Acts of Sexual Violence